metomi/rose/sphinx/tutorial/rose/furthertopics/upgrading-macro-development.rst

 Upgrading Macro Development
 ===========================

-This part of the Rose user guide walks you through writing macros to upgrade application configurations to newer metadata versions.
+Upgrade macros are used to upgrade :term:`rose apps <rose app>` to newer metadata versions.
+They are intended to keep application configurations in sync with changes to application inputs e.g. from new code releases.

-Upgrade macros are intended to keep application configurations in sync with changes to application inputs e.g. from new code releases.
+You should already be familiar with using ``rose app-upgrade`` (see the :ref:`Upgrade tutorial <tutorial-rose-upgrade-macros>` and the concepts in the reference material.

-You should already be familiar with using rose app-upgrade (see the Upgrade Usage tutorial) and the concepts in the reference.
+..
+TODO - link reference material when translated

 Example